artemg97/af2bind_prod/README.md

-# AF2Bind: lightweight and fast prediction of protein-peptide and protein-ligand binding sites
+# AF2Bind: lightweight and fast prediction of ligand-binding sites
 The accurate prediction of ligand-binding sites in proteins remains an outstanding challenge, despite its potential to accelerate drug discovery and inform on natural protein function.
 Protein-peptide and protein-ligand interactions play an important role in cell signaling by carrying out essential biological processes.
 Here, we train a neural network, AF2BIND, using embedding features from a protein structure prediction model, AlphaFold2, to accurately predict the binding epitopes of proteins from single structures.
 AF2BIND effectively captures binding signatures of small-molecule- and peptide-binding sites, without knowledge of the true ligand.
 <p align="center"><img src="https://drive.google.com/uc?export=view&id=1DQsqHjklsRVYchIYXn_xekH2oVmMEGy4" height="128" /></p>